 Aurora Recovery Centre is the best place for you to learn these brand new skills as you commit to active recovery.
 Without a set of new skills, addiction will be difficult to refrain from as it progresses.
 Albert Einstein would say, “insanity is doing the same thing over and over again expecting different results.”
 This quote is the truest statement anyone has ever heard, and we understand why these words were so famous.
-Many of the clients that come to Aurora Recovery Centre for help with their addiction and concurring mental illness have tried the same methods to quit their addiction, trying over and over but with very little if any success.
-At Aurora Recovery Centre, we hope to reinstate confidence in our clients so that they can seek successful recovery because we offer them something different in treatment.
-Our addiction recovery program is never cookie cutter, but dynamic and evolving just like each one of our clients.
+Many of the members that come to Aurora Recovery Centre for help with their addiction and concurring mental illness have tried the same methods to quit their addiction, trying over and over but with very little if any success.
+At Aurora Recovery Centre, we hope to reinstate confidence in our members so that they can seek successful recovery because we offer them something different in treatment.
+Our addiction recovery program is never cookie cutter, but dynamic and evolving just like each one of our members.

 Facing Active Recovery and Your New Life